MCFoster007/MC-Weather-App/README.md

   yes you can

  ## Testing
-run the npm start in the terminal
+To test the app in the command line: npm run start:dev